omnivector-solutions/slurm-demos/openfoam_motorbike/charms-lxd-slurm-cluster/README.md

 # Run the OpenFOAM motorBike on an LXD-deployed Slurm Cluster

 Describe how to set up an LXD-deployed slurm cluster to run the OpenFOAM motorBike example.

+You can also try the scripts available in the [cook](cook) folder.

 ## Prerequisites